Trump showerhead rule to increase water flow being dropped

 The rule change will have little practical effect, since nearly all commercially made showerheads comply with the 2013 rule — the pet peeve of the former president notwithstanding.

-The department said the action clarifies what's been happening in the marketplace.
-Showers that provide the extra supply of water desired by Trump are not easily found, it said.
+A department official said the action clarifies what's been happening in the marketplace.
+Showers that provide the extra supply of water desired by Trump are not easily found, said the official, who insisted on anonymity because the rule change had not been made public.

 The Trump-era rule, finalized in December, allows each nozzle to spray as much as 2.5 gallons, not just the overall showerhead.